-While an Original Equipment Manufacturer resells a product from another company, an aftermarket, on the other hand, are parts of a product that is not an OEM but are made to look like that of the OEM.
+While an Original Equipment Manufacturer produces original equipment, an aftermarket manufacturer, on the other hand, makes products that are made to look like and work interchangeably with those of the OEM.

-In simpler terms, the parts are not original products because they’ve been manufactured by companies, locally-based or foreign-based, that without approval from the OEMs to produce such products.
-Though cheaper, the products are not guaranteed to function as well as the OEM product or function correctly at the very least.
+In simpler terms, the parts are not original products because they’ve been manufactured by companies, locally-based or foreign-based, without approval from the OEMs to produce such products.
+Though usually cheaper, the products are not guaranteed to function as well as the OEM product.

 Example of an Original Equipment Manufacturer

 To better illustrate how OEMs work, let’s consider an example.
 Say Company A is into manufacturing memory cards.
-They will not produce only one type of the product but several versions of it which, of course, include one that will be sold by the manufacturer itself directly to its target market and the other to its OEM.
-Looking at our example, it is safe to say that an OEM is of good quality as only its branding’s been changed.
+They will not produce only one type of the product but several versions of it, which are then, in turn, sold to various computer manufacturers/retailers.
+Those companies are value-added resellers who market directly to the public.

 Other Characteristics of an Original Equipment Manufacturer

-OEM software, like the hardware, usually doesn’t come with a lot of stuff, except for the basic software and its license key for obvious reasons.
+OEM software, like the hardware, usually doesn’t come with a lot of stuff, except for the basic software and its license key.